In this guide, you’ll learn how to spot fake AirPods and what to do to avoid getting scammed.

-We’ll take a closer look at both retail boxes (the authentic and the fake one) compare them and see the differences.
-Here’re what we found:
+We’ll take a closer look at both retail boxes (the authentic and the fake ones) compare them and see the differences.
+Here’s what we’ve found:

 Moving on to the side with the Apple logo, as you can see on the fake box the Apple logo is curvy on the edges.
 The Apple logo on the legitimate box got sharp edges.

 Checking another facet of the box cover, the fonts are clearly different.
-On the authentic box the fonts are ticker and have less space in between.
-On the other hand, the fonts on the fake one are thinner.
+On the authentic box, the fonts are ticker and have less space in between.
+On the other hand, the fonts on the fake box are thinner.